 A man and woman walk through a field crop at sunset.
 An agricultural drone flies overhead, sending data to the woman’s laptop.

-Build and develop workplace skills while you obtain your degree!
+Build and develop workplace skills while pursuing your degree or diploma

 What is Co-op?

 Co-op is an experiential learning program that gives you the opportunity to use your classroom knowledge in real world, productive work environments; all while you get paid and earn academic credit.
 It is a partnership between a student, an employer and the educational institution.
-The success of the Co-op partnership is dependent upon a mutual commitment from all parties.
-It is a paid work experience that can earn a student 3 credit hours for completing at least 420 hours with a participating employer – these hours must be completed within the 4-month academic term.
+Each co-op work term earns a student 3 credit hours while working full time hours for approximately 4 months over the academic term.

-Placements can be within academia, the non-profit sector, the agriculture or agri-food industry or the government, but the employer needs to be made aware that it is a co-op placement as early as possible.
+Co-op positions can be within academia, the non-profit sector, the agriculture or agri-food industry or the government, but the employer needs to be made aware the student is participating in a co-op work term well in advance.

 Apply to the Co-op Program